Dr Robert Knifton

 - The history and heritage of art education

-I teach on the MA programmes in Art Gallery and Museum Studies, Arts Management and Heritage Studies and Curating Science, and also modules for BA Fine Art.
+I teach on the MA programmes in Art Gallery and Museum Studies, Arts Management and Heritage Studies, and also modules for BA Fine Art.

-- Programme Director for MA Art Gallery & Museum Studies
+- Programme Director for MA Art Gallery and Museum Studies

 Current research projects include the AHRC-funded Life on the Outskirts: Making Sense and Use of a Creative Life, for which I am PI, alongside Dr Alison Slater at Manchester School of Art (Co-I) and Helen Storey Foundation, project partner.
 The project looks at alternative and creative methods of incorporating small creative archival collections into art education teaching and learning, drawing on the work of Helen Storey, a former fashion designer and social artist working via the medium of dress to focus on social and ecological issues such as climate change and the refugee crisis.
 Visit https://www.lifeontheoutskirts.org/ to find out more.